DHTMLX/docs-suite/docs/grid/usage_rangeselection.md

 This functionality requires PRO version of the DHTMLX Grid (or DHTMLX Suite) package.
 :::

-You can manage range selection within a grid via the API of the [`RangeSelection`](grid/configuration.md#managing-range-selection-in-grid) module.
-It provides methods for setting and resetting a range of cells, getting information about the current range, and checking whether specific cells belong to the selected range.
+You can manage range selection within a grid with the API of the [`RangeSelection`](grid/configuration.md#managing-range-selection-in-grid) module.
+It lets you set and reset a range of cells, get information about the current range, and check whether specific cells belong to the selected range.
 It also supports an [event system](grid/api/api_overview.md#rangeselection-events) to track changes.

 ## Initializing the RangeSelection module

 To initialize the `RangeSelection` module, use the [`rangeSelection`](grid/api/grid_rangeselection_config.md) property in the Grid configuration.
-Once the Grid is created, the module is accessible through the `grid.range` property.
+After you create the Grid, you can access the module through the `grid.range` property.

 ~~~jsx
 const grid = new dhx.Grid("grid_container", {